Porphyry Copper Project

 Available for Partnership

-Rubi has a prospective geological setting centered on structural intersections with the Domeyko fault system, a through-going regional-scale structure, and the Ojos del Salado trans-orogen structure, interpreted to have influenced the emplacement of the nearby El Salvador and Potrerillos deposits.
+In a regional context, the project has a prospective geological setting being centered on the structural intersections of the Domeyko fault system and the Ojos del Salado trans-orogen structural corridor, which is interpreted to have influenced the emplacement of the nearby El Salvador and Potrerillos deposits.

 Between 2007 and 2012, Mirasol has completed reconnaissance exploration including stream and rock geochemical sampling, regional mapping and PIMA analysis of the prospect area.
 The exploration work enabled Mirasol to identify the initial Lithocap prospect.

 Under a partnership with Mirasol, First Quantum Minerals (FQM) completed multiple exploration programs between 2013 and 2015 to further explore Rubi project.
 The programs include a 2,460 line-km, detailed, low-altitude, helicopter-borne magnetic (helimag) survey covering the entire Rubi project, property-wide geological mapping and rock chip sampling, and orientation soil sampling was also completed at the Lithocap prospect.
 A 6,054 m, 16-hole combined reverse-circulation and diamond drill program predominantly focused in the Lithocap area was also completed in 2015.

 In 2017, Mirasol consolidated its claims holdings at Rubi and completed field evaluation and targeting programs that refined three large-scale Cu-Mo-Au targets at the Lithocap and Zafiro prospects.
 The targets were defined by integrated analysis, including re-logging of drill holes and the re-interpretation of geophysics and geochemistry from previous partner exploration work at Rubi.

 You are about to leave the Mirasol website and will be redirected to SEDAR.com.
 If you would like to continue, click OK below